rasheedmhd/codes/hack_notes/Bug Classes/Web Cache Deception.md

 > /myAccount$/..%2Fstatic/any    /static/any      /myAccount

 Remember to test the behavior of the CP
+Tip: Which CP does normalization? refer to the CP normalization table so you can make an educated guess before you start testing
+1. CloudFront
+2. Microsoft Azure
+3. Imperva

 # Exploiting static directories through Backend only normalization
+Prerequisites:
+1. Origin Server normalizes path
+2. Cache Server doesn't normalize path
+3. Static routes caching rule in place
 The Origin Server normalizes the path before mapping the endpoint but the cache doesn't normalize the path before evaluating the cache rules, You can add a path traversal segment that will only be processed by the Origin Server: